dpo/docker-mpc/README.md

 sudo systemctl start docker
 sudo systemctl enable docker
 ```
-Another option is following the instructions in [Docker
-documentation](https://docs.docker.com/engine/install/ubuntu/) to install Docker
+Another option is to follow the instructions in the [Docker documentation](https://docs.docker.com/engine/install/ubuntu/) to install Docker Engine from the Docker repository.
-Engine from Docker's repository.
-It is also advisable to run docker as a
+It is also advisable to run Docker as a regular user.
-regular user.
 Hence, you need to add your user to the `docker` group.
-You can
-achieve this by
+You can achieve this by
 ```bash
 sudo usermod -aG docker $USER
 newgrp docker